wangzhezhe/Gorilla/designDoc/scratch.md

 backend: mem or file

-dataformat, raw array, or vtk or others
+dataformat, cartisian grid, raw array, or vtk or others

 block position, local or staging...